Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Method

-where $\widetilde{M}^{(k, t)}$ is the GradCAM salience map for class $k$ after the $t^\text{th}$ iteration.
-Next, we zero out the 50\% of image patches with the highest value in $U^{(t)}$.
-We then compute the GradCAM salience maps on the remaining image, whose sum is $U^{(t+1)}$.
-Any image patch previously zeroed out will always receive zero salience in any subsequent iteration.
+Next, we zero out 10 image patches with the highest values in $U^{(t)}$.
+On the remaining image, we compute the GradCAM salience maps $\widetilde{M}^{(k, t+1)}$ and their sum, $U^{(t+1)}$.
+Any image patch previously zeroed out will always receive zero salience in later iterations.

-Formally, the set of remaining image patches $S^{(t)} \in \{1, \dots, P\}^2$ after the $t^\text{th}$ dropout iteration is defined as
+Formally, the set of remaining image patches $S^{(t)} \subseteq \{1, \dots, P\}^2$ after the $t^\text{th}$ dropout iteration is defined as

-where $U^{(t)}_{i,j}$ corresponds to the aggregate salience values for the image patch at row $i$ and column $j$.
+where $U^{(t)}_{i,j}$ denotes the aggregate salience value of the image patch at row $i$ and column $j$.
 Additionally, note that the input to the first dropout iteration $S^{0} = \{1, \dots, P\}^2$ is the set of all image patches.